Small Craft Advisory in Effect for Big Island Waters

-The National Weather Service in Honolulu has issued a Small Craft Advisory for the Alenuihaha Channel and Big Island leeward and SE waters until 6 a.m.
-Wednesday, March 6, 2019.
+The National Weather Service in Honolulu has issued a Small Craft Advisory for Big Island Leeward Waters and Big Island Southeast Waters, which is in effect until 6 p.m.
+Thursday, March, 7, 2019.

+Winds and Seas: Winds are expected from the Northeast at 15 to 25 knots.
+The seas are expected to reach 7 to 11 feet.

 SPONSORED VIDEO